JawnyMcPhearson/Ranch-De-Caniche/README.md

 2. Add `start RanchDeCaniche` to your server.cfg

+3. For Christmas props, add the files provided in the `OPTIONAL XMAS' folder.
+Backups are provided.

+4. Check the ReadMe requirements for PMMS ace permissions

-3. type /pmms in chat while near the basement cinema and/or TV screens, select the screen and open advanced settings.
+5. Type /pmms in chat while near the basement cinema and/or TV screens, select the screen and open advanced settings.
 Enter the following and save as an entity, not model:

 # Ranch Cinema: